 Contrary to the politicians and mass media pushed perspective, the main problems with the system are NOT money allocation or distribution systems e.g. how insurance is run or how the money flows from one party to another.
-The root problems are much more fundamental than which channels money flow through.
+The root problems are much more fundamental than which channels money flow through or how it flows.

 Let’s review some basic facts before we clearly identify the specific problems and solutions.

 What is insurance?
-It is supposed to be when a group of people agree to pay something into a third party who collects and manages the money and when an individual has a need that the insurance is supposed to cover, that individual is given money from the money-poll manager to pay for their need.
+It is supposed to be when a group of people agree to pay something into a pool which is managed by a person(s) who collects and manages the money and when an individual has a need that the insurance is supposed to cover, that individual is given money from the money-pool manager to pay for their need.
 The concept of insurance is popular in societies that have some level of capitalistic beliefs or policies, or, stated another way, who compartmentalize society into “public” and “private”.

 In the U.S.’s case the private domains of the society – the medical services industry as well as the insurance industry, and the individuals who direct and operate those industries – are the ones who have control over the medical system and how people pay for medical services.
 There are exceptions, like the federally run Medicaid and Medicare programs, which are publically managed health insurance programs.
 However, by and large, the private sector serves as the ‘marketplace’ where people must seek and pay for medical services.

 Many people are making a bid deal about a relatively newly implemented health care payment system that many call “Obamacare” or which is rightly called the Affordable Care Act, or ACA.
 This publically assisted insurance program attempts to make all citizens pay something into the ‘insurance pool’ so that medical services can be paid by the private insurance companies who are allocated money from the federal managers of the ACA.
 Everyone who benefits from medical services covered by this insurance pool ought to contribute something to the pool - this is a fair concept.
-How much one pays ought to be based on income, assets and one’s ability to work - that also is fair.
+How much one pays ought to be based on income, assets and one’s ability to work.

 Please note, that the ACA is a law that provides rules, methods and systems for paying for the cost of people’s health care expenses.
 At is simplest level, the ACA insists that everyone who benefits from the insurance pool contributes to it AND it seeks to provide affordable medical services insurance to all Americans.
 The only people who would not like those two fundamental principles are the wealthy who would want better medical services than the average American could afford to buy.